 Your emails have an environmental footprint.
 This reality is a shock to many marketers, who believe they can send off as much digital content as possible without producing CO2.
 The average email with an attachment produces 50g of CO2, which can increase if you send larger files with each email.

 You can keep your emails green and clean by regularly clearing your email list and removing recipients who haven’t opened your emails for a while.
 If you’re worried about unsubscribing potential consumers, send them a personalized notification about this.

 Try to send fewer, higher-quality emails.
 You can hold off email marketing fatigue and reduce your CO2 footprint by doing so.
 Focus on crafting emails that contain smaller file sizes when possible, but don’t be afraid to send off replies and promotions if you want to build relationships with your consumers via email.

 Email marketing offers and deals are easy to forget when you get to the end of the month and are counting on a few more sales to hit your KPIs.
 However, if you offer a discount or markdown in price in your emails, you have to follow through on your word.

 Similarly, your emails should align with the CAN-SPAM act.
 Use a subject line that isn’t misleading and accurately conveys the information contained within the email, and be transparent about the fact that your email is an advertisement.
 Make the unsubscribe button easy to find and easy to follow through on.

 Email marketing can improve your reach and boost your sales.
-However, savvy consumers will quickly unsubscribe if they suspect your email content is dishonest.
+However, savvy clients will quickly unsubscribe if they suspect your email content is not honest.
 Ensure that you’re doing ethical email marketing by aligning with CAN-SPAM standards and minimizing your file size to reduce your carbon footprint.
 Also, always stay true and honest in what you share with your subscribers.